Official: Meadows had been warned of possible 1/6 violence | WTOP News

-WASHINGTON (AP) — A former White House official told the House committee investigating the Jan.
-6, 2021, insurrection at the U.S. Capitol that President Donald Trump’s chief of staff, Mark Meadows, had been advised of intelligence reports showing the potential for violence that day, according to transcripts released late Friday night.
+WASHINGTON (AP) — A former White House official told the House committee investigating the Capitol riot that President Donald Trump’s chief of staff, Mark Meadows, had been advised of intelligence reports showing the potential for violence, according to just-released transcripts.

-Cassidy Hutchinson, who served as a special assistant in the Trump White House, told the committee “there were concerns brought forward” to Meadows ahead of the riot but it was unclear what Meadows did with that information.
+Cassidy Hutchinson, a special assistant in the Trump White House, told the committee “there were concerns brought forward” to Meadows before the storming of the Capitol on Jan.
+6, 2021, but it was unclear what Meadows did with that information.

 “I just remember Mr. Ornato coming in and saying that we had intel reports saying that there could potentially be violence on the 6th,” Hutchinson said, presumably referencing Anthony Ornato, a senior Secret Service official.
 “And Mr. Meadows said: ‘All right.
 Let’s talk about it.’”

-The filing Friday is the latest volley in a months-long legal fight over the extent to which Meadows, a close Trump ally whose proximity to the president has made him a key target of House Democrats, can be forced to cooperate with the committee’s investigation.
-Though Meadows supplied the committee with thousands of text messages, he refused to sit for an interview, argued that he was immune from having to testify by virtue of his White House position and instead sued the committee.
+The filing late Friday is the latest in a long legal fight over the extent to which Meadows, whose proximity to Trump has made him a key target of House Democrats, can be forced to cooperate with the committee’s investigation.
+Meadows has handed over thousands of text messages, but he has refused to sit for an interview, has argued that he is immune from having to testify by virtue of his White House position, and has sued the committee.

-The filing seeks a court ruling in the committee’s favor that would compel Meadows’ cooperation.
+The filing seeks a court ruling in the committee’s favor that Meadows has no valid basis to refuse to testify.
 It says the committee has refined the scope of its request to focus on seven specific topics, including testimony about communication with Congress before Jan.
-6; about White House plans to replace the leadership of the Justice Department so the department could pursue Trump’s bogus claims of election fraud; and about efforts to create alternate, or fake, slates of state electors who could change the outcome of the presidential vote.
+6, 2021; White House plans to replace the leadership of Justice Department so the department could pursue Trump’s bogus claims of election fraud; and efforts to create alternate, or fake, slates of state electors who could change the outcome of the vote of the 2020 election that Democrat Joe Biden won.

-The committee released as exhibits to the complaint excerpts of testimony from multiple witnesses it has interviewed, including Hutchinson.
-Besides describing warnings of potential violence provided to Meadows, she also revealed how the White House counsel’s office cautioned against plans to enlist fake electors in states, including in meetings involving Meadows and Trump lawyer Rudy Giuliani.
+The committee released excerpts of testimony from multiple witnesses it has interviewed, including Hutchinson.
+Besides describing warnings of potential violence provided to Meadows, Hutchinson revealed how the White House counsel’s office cautioned against plans to enlist fake electors in states, including in meetings involving Meadows and Trump lawyer Rudy Giuliani.

-The filing also includes new text messages that Meadows turned over to the committee, including several from GOP members of Congress who were pushing him to act.
-Meadows’ former colleague and close friend, Rep. Jim Jordan of Ohio, suggests in a late text on Jan.
-5 — the day before Congress was due to certify Joe Biden’s electoral victory — that Vice President Mike Pence “should call out all electoral votes that he believes are unconstitutional as no electoral votes at all.”
+The filing also includes new text messages that Meadows turned over, including several from House Republicans who were pushing the former North Carolina congressman to act.
+Meadows’ close friend, Rep. Jim Jordan of Ohio, suggests in a late text on Jan.
+5, 2021 — the day before Congress was due to certify Biden’s victory — that Vice President Mike Pence “should call out all electoral votes that he believes are unconstitutional as no electoral votes at all.”

 Meadows texted back in the early hours of Jan.
 6: “I have pushed for this.
 Not sure it is going to happen.”
 Pence ultimately resisted the overwhelming pressure from Trump and his allies and did not attempt to object to Biden’s certification.

-Pennsylvania Rep. Scott Perry was texting Meadows as early as Dec.
-26: “Mark, just checking in as time continues to count down.
+Rep. Scott Perry, R-Pa., was texting Meadows as early as Dec.
+26, 2020: “Mark, just checking in as time continues to count down.
 11 days to 1/6 and 25 days to inauguration.
 We gotta get going!”

 In the texts released by the committee, Perry encouraged Meadows to talk to Jeffrey Clark, an assistant attorney general who was sympathetic to Trump’s bogus claims of election fraud.
 A week later, on Jan.
 3, Clark attended a meeting at the White House with Trump, where the prospect of elevating Clark to the role of acting attorney general was discussed — but adamantly resisted by Justice Department officials, who threatened to resign, and White House lawyers.
 Trump ultimately backed down.

+Hutchinson said Meadows talked “frequently” to Clark, and Hutchinson recalled Clark’s presence at the White House and “his frequent outreach and communications.”

+In another interview released by the committee Friday, former Justice Department official Steven Engel, then the head of the Office of Legal Counsel, said Clark had suggested that the department provide a legal opinion to Pence regarding the vice president’s authority to object to the certification of the presidential election.
+Engel said he told Clark that was “absurd” and reminded him that Pence’s role was a ceremonial one as president of the Senate.

-The testimony released Friday also reinforced how certain Republican members of Congress were deeply involved in White House discussions about overturning the election in the months leading to the deadly insurrection.
+The testimony released Friday also reinforced how certain Republicans in Congress were deeply involved in White House discussions about overturning the election in the months leading to the deadly insurrection.

 Hutchinson, for instance, described several calls involving Meadows and members of the far-right House Freedom Caucus in late November and early December in which participants discussed what Pence’s role could be on Jan.
 6, besides the ceremonial role he was required to play.